aprillm/pimshoe/README.md

 3. RDS

 ```
-Using the ERD, set up your database using MYSQL Workbench and
+Using the provided SQL code, create the database using MYSQL workbench in your RDS
-populate the fields with test values
 ```

 4. File Upload